July 21, 2023

 When conducting surveys, there are two ways to approach a questionnaire: structured questions and unstructured questions.
 Some surveys will be best suited to structured questions, some to unstructured, and some may benefit from leveraging both question types.

-Here’s a quick guide to help you understand the difference between structured vs. unstructured questions so you can get the most out of your surveys.
+Here’s a quick guide to help you understand the difference between structured vs. unstructured questions so you can get the most out of your online surveys.

 Structured vs. Unstructured Questions